Azure/azurehpc/examples/cc_anf/readme.md

 The "azhpc ccbuild" command will use a config file to generate AzureHPC projects/Specs and upload them to your default CycleCloud locker.
 A CycleCloud template parameter file will also be generated based on the parameters you specify in the config file.
 A default CycleCloud template (PBS or SLURM) (i.e no editing the CC template) will be used to start a CycleCloud cluster using the generated template parameter json file.

-## Initialize the AzureHPC project (e.g for PBS, similar procedure for SLURM using other config file)
+## Update the `anfcycle.json` file

-To start you need to update the `anfcycle.json` file.
 Azurehpc provides the `azhpc-init` command that can help here by copying the directory and substituting the unset variables.
 First run with the `-s` parameter to see which variables need to be set:

 ```
 $ azhpc init -c $azhpc_dir/examples/cc_anf/anfcycle.json -d cc_anf -s